phantasy-project/mpl4qt/docs/source/src/tut.rst

     :align: center
     :width: 800px

-Next, place the *MatplotlibCurveWidget* into the workspace by the same way, and one button for random curve generation, change the button text to *Update*.
+Next, place the *MatplotlibCurveWidget* into the workspace in the same way, and one button for random curve generation, change the button text to *Update*.

 After that, you'll get something like this: